sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ## Introduction

-To design a Mini Arcade game system to play 2048,Sudoku and Tic-Tac-Toe(1player and 2player) games based on user choice.
+To design a Mini Arcade game system to play 2048, Sudoku and Tic-Tac-Toe(1 player and 2 player) games based on user choice.

 ## Research